Table of Contents

 You've just been awarded a bonus, but it might feel like you're not doing anything with it.
 You end up staring at your pay stub every week and wondering what's wrong with you.
-How can you use bonus money effectively to boost your personal money management efficiency?
+How can you spend bonus money effectively to boost your personal money management efficiency?

 Well, there are several ways that you can channel that money into something productive.
 This post will help you do just that.